 South District, Delhi

-South District is an administrative district in the national capital territory of Delhi, India.
-It is situated about 15 km from New Delhi, the capital of the Union Territory.
-The district headquarters is located at Saket.
-Hindi, English and Punjabi are the main languages spoken in the district.
-The district covers a total geographical area of 247 km², including 13.15 km² of rural area and 233.85 km² of urban area.
+South is an administrative district in Delhi, India.
+The district is located about 15 km from New Delhi, the capital of the Union Territory.
+Its administrative headquarters is in Saket.
+Hindi, English and Punjabi are the major languages spoken in the district.
+The district covers a total area of 247 km², including 13.15 km² of rural area and 233.85 km² of urban area.

 List of Tehsils in South District